 - Encourage the use of bat boxes to create roost sites.

-- Promote the protection and creation of well-connected habitat which is rich in insect life.
+- Support creation of habitat such as woodland or water which is rich in insect life.